Christochi/Vault-API-Implementation/README.md

 #### setup
 - root module resides here, plus resource output file.
 Root module contains setup for ACLs, auth methods, and secret engine
-- you can select any module by commenting the others for example: If you want a kv, userpass or kv, comment the other modules in the root module
+- you can select any module by commenting the others for example: If you want a kv, userpass or approle, comment the other modules in the root module
 - comment any output data you don't need in the root module's output.tf

 ## Requirement